 Test Score Creation

-If a matching test score object is not found, then a new test score will be created.
+If a matching test score object is not found, then a new test score is created.
 A test score requires a test type, so either a test-type-specific score must be mapped (with Test: {type} - Subtype mapped with a value, when applicable), or Test: Type must be mapped with a value.
 A test score also requires either a date or a score to be created, so either Test: Date must be mapped with a value, or one of the scores must be mapped with a value, such as Test: Total, Test: Score 1, or Test: Score 2.